devendersharma-mset/python-selenium-hudl/ENHANCEMENTS.md

 - **Interactive CLI:** Build a simple CLI (using `argparse` or `click`) to run tests, generate reports, and manage configs.
 - **Test Tagging & Filtering:** Allow running tests by tags, user stories, or requirements.

+## 11. Dockerfile and Docker-based test execution
+- Dockerfile and Docker-based test execution are possible enhancements, but are not included in the current implementation.

 ---

 **Prioritization Suggestions:**